ParasK02/ParasK02/README.md

 ### Hi there 👋
-My name is Paras Kumar, and I'm an aspiring web developer and a recent graduate in computer engineering at York University in Toronto, Canada.
+My name is Paras Kumar, and I'm an aspiring web developer and a recent graduate in Computer Engineering from York University in Toronto, Canada.

 About me:
 - 🌱 I’m currently learning React.Js, Next.Js and SQL